CiscoDevNet/odl-sparkbot/README.md

 ```
     $ ./sparkbot/karaf/target/assembly/bin/karaf
 ```
 This starts the OpenDaylight controller and you should see the Karaf console shortly.
-At teh console prompt (`opendaylight-user@root>`),type:
+At the console prompt (`opendaylight-user@root>`), type:
 ```
 opendaylight-user@root> log:tail
 ```